dotcs/udacity-data-engineer-nanodegree/04-data-lake/README.md

 # Udacity Data Engineer Nanodegree - Project 4: Data Lake

-In this project AWS Redshift is used as a Data Warehouse for a fictional music streaming service, which is called Sparkify.
+In this project (Py)Spark is used to process large amount of data for a fictional music streaming service, which is called Sparkify.

 ## Problem